HL7/FHIRPath/spec/fluentpath.md

 For `dateTime` and `time` comparisons with partial values (e.g. dateTimes specified only to the day, or times specified only to the hour), the comparison returns empty (`{ }`), not `false`.

-> Note: in FHIR, comparing a primitive with extensions against a primitive will compare `false`
-// BTR: Shouldn't this just be if there are modifier extensions?
-Shouldn't primitive comparisons with non-modifiers be okay?

 #### ~ (Equivalent)
 Returns `true` if the collections are the same.
+In particular, comparing empty collections for equivalence `{ } ~ { }` will result in `true`.

 If both operands are collections with a single item:
 * For primitives
-	* `string`: the strings must be the same while ignoring case, accents, and nonspacing combing characters (i.e. German ß and 'ss').
+	* `string`: the strings must be the same while ignoring case and normalizing whitespace.
 	* `integer`: exactly equal
 	* `decimal`: values must be equal, comparison is done on values rounded to the precision of the least precise operand.
 Trailing zeroes are ignored in determining precision.
-	* `dateTime`: only the date part must be exactly equal.
-If one operand has less precision than the other, comparison is done at the lowest precision.
-	* `time`: comparison disregards seconds and microseconds, though timezone is still relevant (see equals).
+	* `dateTime` and `time`: values must be equal, except that for partial date/time values, the comparison returns `false`, not empty (`{ }`).
 If one operand has less precision than the other, comparison is done at the lowest precision.
 	* `boolean`: the values must be the same
 * For complex types, equivalence requires all child properties to be equivalent, recursively.